Couldn't load pickup availability

 Read important safety information about Finasteride here.

-A mandatory doctor consultation is required before starting treatment, and the cost will be added to your cart.
+A mandatory doctor consultation is required before starting treatment.
 During the consultation, a medical provider will assess your health and provide detailed guidance on safe use.

 Oral Finasterideʳˣ is not FDA-approved.
 The FDA does not evaluate compounded medications for safety, effectiveness, or quality.